Pre-Islamic rulers of Ternate: Syah Alam (1332–1343)

-Tolu-ma-lamo (1343-1347)
+Tolu-ma-lamo (1343–1347)

 The brother of Syah Alam, Tolu-ma-lamo, became Kolano in 1343, but turned out to be a troublesome figure.
 He was the first to break the bond between the Malukan kings.
 In response the King Nuruddin of Tidore and Sidang Hasan of Bacan attacked him and conquered Makian that fell under the rule of Tidore.
 Sidang Hasan had to be content with the goods found in captured Ternatan ships.
 The King of Jailolo then stepped in between the fighting parties.
 However, already in the year 1346 Tolu-ma-lamo was able to strike back and recover all of Makian.
 Nuruddin of Tidore was injured in the struggle and succumbed from his wound.
 The Ternatan ruler followed up his victory by capturing some coast villages in Bacan.
 Sidang Hasan hastily fled to the mountains, until Tolu-ma-lamo found himself forced to return to Ternate.
 After these feats he fell into opium abuse due to his contacts with Javanese and Malay people and died in 1347, leaving two daughters and a son.

-Boheyat I (1347-1350)
+Boheyat I (1347–1350)

 The oldest son of Sidang Arif, Boheyat I, succeeded him.
 He had a good character and ruled in a mild way, but became blind in the second year of his reign.
-He already passed away from sickness in 1350, leaving a son by a Javanese woman.
+He already died from sickness in 1350, leaving a son by a Javanese woman.

-Ngolo-ma-Caya (1350-1357)
+Ngolo-ma-Caya (1350–1357)

 His brother Ngolo-ma-Caya now took over the throne.
 This ruler was known as a brave warrior and was able to learn some Arabic.
 He stood in close contact with an Arab immigrant and this enhanced his reputation as a holy man who bonded spirits and angels.
 These beings bathed with him in a stream of water called Ake-Sibu from which the town of Gammalamo subsequently fetched its water.
 His Arab trustee also taught him to build better ships than had previously been constructed in Ternate.
 With these he sailed to the Sula Islands and subjugated them.
 Some Ternatans were posted on each of the three main islands, and his son Hamed was placed as governor at Taliabu.
-After seven years the king passed away in 1357.
+After seven years the king died in 1357.

-Momole (1357-1359)
+Momole (1357–1359)

 Momole was the elder brother of Ngolo-ma-Caya, being the second son of Sidang Arif.
 He was raised by the grandees of the kingdom but was sickly and died after two years, in 1359.
 According to some, he was poisoned by a Makassarese concubine.